 For the past six years, Safety Dimensions has applied its unique approach to the rail industry, where safety is recognised and aligned with WHS standards and our leadership framework.
 This process enables integration into current practices and aligns with best practice of human factors and behavioural safety.

 Our work in this area includes design of RTO training packages, frontline supervision, strategic safety with executive teams and leadership of projects including construction, maintenance, operations and third party providers.

 As technology increases and the infrastructure projects keep expanding, this industry keeps moving ahead with many innovations in stock and plant.
 The people factors are still elements that need constant focus, specifically on how to work and avoid injury at all levels.
 This is where we primarily focus our attention, and it has resulted in several very successful interventions.

 Safety Dimensions has worked with retail companies across Australia including Best &Less.

 > Read our interview “Looking Our For Our Besties” with Best & Less National HSE Manager Susan McLennan

 Safety Dimensions has worked closely with transport companies across Australia, particularly focusing on the ever increasing regulatory requirements of this industry and the issues that concern distribution centres, mobile workers and loading/unloading.

 We find the most rewarding element of our work in this industry is to create pathways for companies to manage workers who are not closely supervised.
 Working under increasing pressure can be a recipe for many safety issues, and hidden risks and hazards we find in distribution centres/storage companies, where traditionally poor relationships exist with a strong ‘them and us’ dynamic, need addressing.

-We are proud of the many alliances, JVs and undertakings in this industry that have invested in their safety performance, with over 5,000 leaders in this industry having attended our programs.
+We are proud of the many alliances, joint ventures and partners in this industry that have invested in their safety performance, with over 5,000 leaders in this industry having attended our programs.